ues-io/uesio/README.md

 The monorepo is managed by a tool called [nx](https://nx.dev/).
 `nx` has the particularity of having one single `package.json` for the whole monorepo.

-The `workspace.json` file holds the configuration on how each application and lib should be built, tested, linted.
+The `workspace.json` file holds the configuration on how each application and lib should be built, tested, linted. `nx.json` holds the configuration on dependency of apps/libs - esp. for the build process.

 For scaffolding a new lib, you can run the following script.